-This online program asks participants to read updated administration material, take a posttest, and complete an evaluation.
-Upon successful completion, participants will be awarded 2 continuring nursing education (CNE) credits.
+This online program asks participants to read updated administration material, take a post-test, and complete an evaluation.
+Upon successful completion, participants will be awarded 2 continuing nursing education (CNE) contact hours.

 Content of the Program

 The renewal exam consists of 25 questions and you must achieve a minimum score of 80% to pass.
 If you are unsuccessful on your first attempt, you will be permitted to retake the exam one time at no additional cost.
 If you do not achieve a passing score after two attempts you will be required to take the 2-day provider course again.

 As a result of participating in this educational activity, the learner will gain the specific knowledge, according to national standards, that is needed to safely and consistently administer chemotherapy and biotherapy to children and adolescents.
 The measurement of this outcome will be evidenced by post-testing and evaluations.